VLA-4: Stem and progenitor cells

 There is possibility for stem cell therapy through stimulation the conformational change.
 This is currently being studied in the field.
 When the alpha unit was knocked out in mice, it resulted in an embryonic lethal mutation.

 Multiple sclerosis

 In multiple sclerosis (MS), the VLA-4 integrin is essential in the processes by which T-cells gain access to the brain.
 It allows the cells to penetrate the blood brain barrier that normally restricts immune cell access.
 It has been found that the severity of MS is positively correlated with the expression of alpha 4.
 One approach to prevent an autoimmune reaction has been to block the action of VLA-4 (as with natalizumab) so that pathogenic T-cells are unable to enter the brain and thus unable to attack myelin protein.
 It has been found that in mice, anti-alpha 4 integrin antibodies resulted in an increase of circulating stem cell and progenitor cells.
 Though this failed in initial multiple sclerosis research, it is still being investigated.
+Natalizumab, brand name Tysabri, is an approved therapy for the treatment of MS that blocks VLA-4 action.